 All modules are divided into a preparation phase, the in-class time and a follow-up phase.

-The individual preparation phase for a module includes pre-readings, preparation of case studies, preparation of presentations, essays, etc.
+Includes pre-readings, preparation of case studies, presentations, essays, etc.

-The MBA classes use a wide variety of teaching and learning methods.
-These range from interactive case studies, simulations and calculations to classical presentations, but also include discussions, group dynamic exercises and reflections.
+Courses use a variety of teaching and learning methods.
+These range from interactive case studies, simulations and calculations to classic presentations and also include discussions and group dynamic exercises as well as reflections.